Education

 LA Valley College Athletic Field Lighting

-IDS is providing architectural and engineering services for the design and installation of new lighting systems for Los Angeles Valley College’s existing baseball, softball, soccer, and adjacent practice fields.
+IDS is providing architectural and engineering services for the design and installation of new lighting systems at Los Angeles Valley College’s baseball, softball, soccer, and adjacent practice fields.
+The project aims to enhance usability, safety, and performance for both the college and the surrounding Valley Glen community.

 SERVICES PROVIDED: